Spookyrumble/hma_js1_ca/README.md

 # details.html

 Here you will first see the CSS loader (not created by me.
 See refrences for source) for a second before JS loads and loads the querystring ID to the page so it generates the selected beer and its info.
-We have the name of the beer (loaded in to the document.title as well), the date of when it was made first.
-The description of this beer as well as good food matches and brewers tips.
+We have the name of the beer (loaded in to the document.title as well), the date of when it was made first, the description of this beer, the main hop and malt ingredients as well as good food matches and brewers tips.
 I decided agains having more info on here, but I might add that later for fun and more practice.
 At the bottom of the card there are programmatically added links to go back and one to take you to the ==>

 # contact.html